 Generate SDK

-For generating a new console SDK follow the next steps:
+The following steps are used to generate a new console SDK:

 Update the console spec file located at app/config/specs/swagger2-<version-number>.console.json using Appwrite Tasks.
 Run the php app/cli.php specs <version-number> normal command in a running appwrite/appwrite container.

-Generate a new SDK using the command php app/cli.php sdks
+Generate a new SDK using the command php app/cli.php sdks.

-Change your working dir using cd app/sdks/console-web
+Change your working dir using cd app/sdks/console-web.

-Build the new SDK npm run build
+Build the new SDK npm run build.

-Copy iife/sdk.js to appwrite.js
+Copy iife/sdk.js to appwrite.js.

-Go back to the root of the project run npm run build
+Go back to the root of the project run npm run build.

 Checklist for Releasing SDKs

-Things to remember when releasing SDKs
+Things to remember when releasing SDKs:

-Update the Changelogs in docs/sdks (right now only Dart and Flutter are using these)
+Update the Changelogs in docs/sdks (right now only Dart and Flutter are using these).

-Update GETTING_STARTED.md in docs/sdks for each SDKs if any changes in the related APIs in there
+Update GETTING_STARTED.md in docs/sdks for each SDKs if any changes in the related APIs are in there.

-Update SDK versions as required on app/config/platforms.php
+Update SDK versions as required on app/config/platforms.php.

-Generate SDKs using the command php app/cli.php sdks and follow the instructions
+Generate SDKs using the command php app/cli.php sdks and follow the instructions.

-Release new tags on GitHub repository for each SDKs
+Release new tags on GitHub repository for each SDK.

 Debug

 Appwrite uses yasd debugger, which can be made available during build of Appwrite.
-You can connect to the debugger using VS Code PHP Debug extension or if you are in PHP Storm you don't need any plugin.
-Below are the settings required for remote debugger connection.
+You can connect to the debugger using VS Code PHP Debug extension; if you are in PHP Storm, no plugin is needed.
+Below are the settings required for the remote debugger connection.

 First, you need to create an init file.
 Duplicate dev/yasd_init.php.stub file and name it dev/yasd_init.php and then change the IP address to your development machine's IP.
-Without the proper IP address debugger won't connect.
-And you also need to set DEBUG build arg in appwrite service in docker-compose.yml file.
+Without the proper IP address, the debugger won't connect.
+You also need to set DEBUG build arg in appwrite service in docker-compose.yml file.

 VS Code Launch Configuration